 Flooring material usually comes with some kind of manufacturer’s warranty.
-When flooring inspectors are called in to a job site, it is usually to provide an impartial view of the causes of a flooring issue.
-Whether an inspection is for a residential owner, business owner, insurance company or something else, the flooring inspector must remain unbiased and only focus on the problems at hand and how to solve them.
+Flooring inspectors usually enter a job site to provide an impartial view of the causes of a flooring issue.
+Whether an inspection is for a residential owner, business owner, insurance company, or something else, the flooring inspector must remain unbiased and only focus on the problems at hand and how to solve them.

-Sometimes, flooring inspectors may be tempted to write up recommendations for repair or replacement based on whether or not the warranty is still in place.
-However, that is not a good practice for flooring inspectors, because they should simply be evaluating the condition and potential for repair based on what they see and what they know.
-Flooring inspectors should not be swayed to enhance their findings or recommend a course of action that is outside of what they normally would, just because a warranty is in place.
-In other words, whether or not the flooring material is still under warranty should not have any bearing on the process.
+Sometimes, flooring inspectors feel tempted to recommend repair or replacement based on whether the warranty is still in place.
+However, this approach is not good practice.
+Inspectors should evaluate the condition and repair potential based only on what they observe and what they know.
+A warranty should not influence their findings.
+It should not lead them to recommend actions outside their normal practice.
+In other words, the warranty status should not affect the inspection process.

 Leave a Reply